 Best Practices for performing a certificate upgrade:

 Cisco Webex recommends that you schedule a small downtime window for this Maintenance.
-During the time between the change of the certificate on the IDP and the change of the certificate Webex Administration Portal users will be unable to log in.
+During the time between the change of the certificate on the IDP and the change of the certificate, Webex Administration Portal users will be unable to log in.
 Hosts/Attendees already authenticated and Jabber users with current authentication sessions will not be affected.
-Note: Jabber Users using Jabber to Jabber calling must authenticate to the Webex service every 24 hours regardless of length of Authentication Session for other services.
+Note: Jabber Users using Jabber to Jabber calling must authenticate to the Webex service every 24 hours regardless of the length of the Authentication Session for other services.
 Jabber users attempting to authenticate to the Webex service during the maintenance will receive an "Invalid Response message (29)” message and Webex Business Suite hosts and attendees with accounts attempting to authenticate will receive an error "Incorrect X.509 certificate to validate SAML assertion (8)".

 - Please have the private key and public key certificates ready for upload to your IDP and Webex Administration Page.